SamPrimeaux/agentsam-cms-editor/README.md

 4. Reusable Component/Template System

-Any useful output should be easy to repurpose later:
+Useful outputs should be easy to repurpose later:

 sections
 page templates